sul-dlss-labs/wolfcon-2024-ai-workshop/ethical-considerations-ai-ml-for-libraries/privacy.md

 ## Training Data
-the privacy of individuals may be compromised if their personal information is part of the massive amount of textual and other data used to train these models.
+The privacy of individuals may be compromised if their personal information is part of the massive amount of textual and other data used to train these models.
 Inclusion of personal information in the training data is problematic because the individuals in question have not consented to have their data included and